How to Eat Real FoodDec 06, 2021

 Spend a lot of time in the produce section, as roughly half of your plate should be veggies

 In the aisles are the canned soups, cereals, chips, etc. that are made of god knows what.
-Delicious, but remember our unwanted house guest, don’t let them in or you will trash your body.
+Delicious, but remember our unwanted house guests, don’t let them in or you will trash your body.

 Exceptions to this rule are preserved or frozen vegetables and fruits.
 During the winter months, canning or canned organic foods (without added salt/sugar) can be a supplement if local, and frozen organic foods are another way to go.
-Frozen organic foods are almost always flash-frozen at their maximal level of freshness and can even be better for you than foods sitting in the produce section, which have traveled from elsewhere, allowing for the nutritional content to breakdown.
+Frozen organic foods are almost always flash-frozen at their maximal level of freshness and can even be better for you than foods sitting in the produce section, which have traveled from elsewhere, allowing for the nutritional content to break down.

-AN ADDED BONUS with frozen veggies is that you open the package, heat or thaw them and put them in your mouth, making food prep (SEE STEP1, STEP 2 and STEP 3) easier and your weekly food choices more nutritious.
+AN ADDED BONUS with frozen veggies is that you open the package, heat or thaw them, and put them in your mouth, making food prep (SEE STEP1, STEP 2, and STEP 3) easier and your weekly food choices more nutritious.

 Stick to the perimeter of the store and you will be on the way to eating real food.

 Alright, next level here.
 This can be complicated at times, but bear with me.

 Other languages to look for includes the word “organic.”
 Organic means that the food was raised via the process that nature intended.
 In the case of grains/vegetables, this means no synthetic pesticides, additives, or coatings.
 For animals, they were allowed to move in their natural environment, eat natural foods, and were not given hormones or antibiotics.
 A complete list of the FDA rules and definitions can be found here.